TERMS OF BUSINESS

 3.1.7.
 Any advice or support offer by Arch Law or Wilson Wright may be via email or by way of an initial free consultation.
 If you subsequently instruct Arch Law or Wilson Wright to act on your behalf, they will engage with you under their own terms of business (including charging any fees that may apply).
 For the avoidance of doubt, we do not accept any responsibility or liability whatsoever in respect of the advice or services provided by Arch Law or Wilson Wright.
 We are not involved in or a party to the dealings between you and Arch Law or Wilson Wright and any disputes or claims you have are with and against them directly.
 We do not control and are not liable to or responsible for the quality, accuracy, lawfulness or availability of the advice or services offered by Arch Law or Wilson Wright and we shall have no responsibility or liability to you whatsoever in that regard.

-4.1.2.
-We will not receive or transmit any funds in relation to transactions that following an introduction to Companies or their Representatives, and we will not take any steps to assist in the completion of the transaction (such as, but not limited to completing application forms or issuing share certificates).
+5.1.2.
+We will not receive or transmit any funds in relation to transactions that follow an introduction to Companies or their Representatives, and we will not take any steps to assist in the completion of the transaction (such as, but not limited to completing application forms or issuing share certificates).

 SCHEDULE 2 – FEES